oscr/raspberrypi_linux/README.md

     Don't forget to add it to your BBLAYERS (for details see meta-squeed\README).

 You will notice that a folder `meta-squeed` has been created.
-The `meta-` is added as a naming prefix by convention.
-So the name of our layer is `meta-squeed`.
+The `meta-` is added to the layer name by convention.

 After adding the layer you should have folder with the following structure: